-Students are placed on Academic Probation after earning a cumulative grade-point average below the required satisfactory academic performance which is a 2.00 for all students.
+Students are placed on Academic Probation after earning a term or cumulative grade-point average below the required satisfactory academic performance which is a 2.00 for all students.
 Students will receive individual email notifications of Probation status that explain the requirements that must be met for return to good academic standing.
-Students placed on Academic Probation may be required to participate in programs designed to help them return to good academic standing, and will have their course loads reduced.
+Students placed on Academic Probation may be required to participate in programs designed to help them return to good academic standing and will have their course loads reduced.
 Students will not receive GNU scholarships while on Academic Probation.

-Students are returned to Academic Good Standing upon earning a cumulative grade point average in compliance with the Satisfactory Academic Progress requirements.
+Students are returned to Academic Good Standing upon earning a term and cumulative grade point average of 2.00 or above.
 Failure to comply with the conditions of Academic Probation may result in further restrictions.

-Academic Probation Subject to Dismissal
+Continued Academic Probation or Academic Probation Subject to Dismissal

-Students are placed on Academic Probation Subject to Dismissal after one semester of being on Academic Probation if Satisfactory Academic Progress has not been met.
+Students are placed on Continued Academic Probation OR Academic Probation Subject to Dismissal (determined by committee) after one semester of being on Academic Probation if Satisfactory Academic Progress has not been met.
 While on Academic Probation Subject to Dismissal, students are allowed to continue enrollment at GNU, but are limited in their enrollment to nine credit hours and may not participate in extracurricular and co-curricular activities.
 Students are required to participate in programs designed to help them return to Good Standing.
+Student on Continued Academic Probation will have the same restrictions as the previous semester of Academic Probation.

-At the end of the two consecutive semesters without making Satisfactory Academic Progress, students will be dismissed from the university.
-They may re-apply subject to the course catalog of their re-entry year.
+At the end of the two (or three) consecutive semesters without making Satisfactory Academic Progress, students will be dismissed from the university.
+They may re-apply subject to the course catalog of their re-entry year but will also need to appeal the academic dismissal at the time of re-application.
+Please contact the Registrar to begin the appeal process.